MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 Popular browsers run on Surface Pro X:

 - In-box Edge, Firefox, Chrome, and Internet Explorer all run on Surface Pro X.
-- In-box Edge and Firefox run natively and therefore have enhanced performance on a Windows 10 PC on an ARM-based processor.
+- Firefox and Microsoft Edge based on Chromium run natively and therefore have enhanced performance on a Windows 10 PC on an ARM-based processor.

 ## Installing and using Microsoft Office